karlijoyj-web/fold-catastrophe-gpt2/paper.md

 If you can extend this to larger models or different architectures, I'd love to see it.
 I'm reachable at karlijoyj@gmail.com.

-*I'm not a researcher.
-I'm an autistic person with ADHD who fell in love with Nima Arkani-Hamed's geometric physics and the mathematics of origami, and wanted to see if the same structures exist inside neural networks.
-I have no ML background, no institutional affiliation, and no funding.
-This project was built in about a week with significant help from AI assistants (Claude, ChatGPT, and Gemini) as coding partners, math checkers, and collaborators.
-Julian Gough's blowtorch conjecture gave me the other half of the intuition.
-If this jumps out at you the way it jumped out at me, and you think you can help push it further — please reach out.
-I think this could be important.*

 ---